 Duralux ZinKromate is a high-quality synthetic primer for use in light to moderate marine exposures.
 It is lead and chromate free so it is safe to use; however, it offers all of the performance and quality characteristics of zinc chromate without the health and application hazards.
 It has good chemical and corrosion resistance, dries fast, and allows single finish coat coverage when using a like-colored topcoat.
 ZinKromate performance primer adheres very well to steel, iron, aluminum, or partially rusted galvanized surfaces.

-S-76 Strontium Chromate Tack Coat Primer is for use on properly prepared steel, aluminum or galvanized steel.
-S-76 is an anti-corrosive strontium chromate based primer that is specifically designed for underwater metal surfaces including hulls, running gear, and the lower units of outboards and I/O’s.
-It provides an excellent barrier to reduce pitting of the metal from galvanic corrosion.
+S-76 Strontium Chromate Tack Coat Primer is for use on properly prepared steel, aluminum, or galvanized steel.
+S-76 is an anti-corrosive strontium chromate-based primer that is specifically designed for underwater metal surfaces including hulls, running gear, and the lower units of outboards and I/O’s.
+It provides an excellent barrier to reduce the pitting of the metal from galvanic corrosion.

 There are many ways to repair spider cracks in boats, using our Gelcoat Repair Putty is an easy and fast way of doing it!